willymcallister/willymcallister.github.io/_articles/gravity-vs-electric-force.md

 ----

-The reason you don't feel electric force in everyday life is that almost every electron in the universe has nestled up close to an identical positive charge (the nucleus of an atom).
+The reason you don't feel electric force in everyday life is because almost every electron in the universe has nestled up close to an identical positive charge (the nucleus of an atom).
 That equalizes (neutralizes) the electric force.
 That's why we are not aware of it most of the time.

 Let's compare the force of gravity to the electric force between two apples.